weessk/GoRat/README.md

 **Current Status: BETA.** The tool is functional but under active development.
 Features may be added or changed.

-## Disclaimer
-This project is intended for educational and research purposes only.
-The author is not responsible for any misuse or damage caused by this software.
-Unauthorized access to computer systems is illegal.

 ---
 ## Features
 - **Remote Shell:** Full command-line access via `cmd` and `powershell`.